Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 ```

 We can also add backgrounds to many of the panels.
 By adding a file `snowflakepatterns.svg` to our style directory,
-we can now refer to it from our file and add the following CSS to include snow flakes in the background of
+we can now refer to it from our file and add the following CSS to include snowflakes in the background of
 our directory listing.

 ```css